Favourite: In literature

+English literature

 Favourites were the subject of much contemporary debate, some of it involving a certain amount of danger for the participants.
-There were a large number of English plays on the subject, amongst the best known to be Marlowe's Edward II in which Piers Gaveston is a leading character, and Sejanus His Fall (1603), for which Ben Jonson was called before the Privy Council, accused of "Popery and treason", as the play was claimed by his enemies to contain allusions to the contemporary court of James I of England.
-Sejanus, whose career under Tiberius was vividly described by Tacitus, was the subject of numerous works all around Europe.
+There were many English plays on the subject; amongst the best known are Marlowe's Edward II, in which Piers Gaveston is a leading character, and Sejanus His Fall (1603), for which Ben Jonson was called before the Privy Council, accused of "Popery and treason", as the play was claimed by his enemies to contain allusions to the contemporary court of James I of England.
+Sejanus, whose career in Ancient Rome under Tiberius was vividly described by Tacitus, was the subject of numerous works all around Europe.
 Shakespeare was more cautious, and with the exceptions of Falstaff, badly disappointed in his hopes of becoming a favourite, and Cardinal Wolsey in Henry VIII, he gives no major parts to favourites.

 Francis Bacon, almost a favourite himself, devoted much of his essay On Friendship to the subject, writing as a rising politician under Elizabeth I: